pensjonatus/flash-fiction/blog/summers-end.md

 ---
-title: "Summer's End"
+title: Summer's End
 date: '2013-09-04'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Ivan was sitting by the pool, watching the sun set slowly over the buildings of